 - If Elkhart County’s Community Risk Level becomes “High” according to covidactnow.org, masks will again be required indoors for everyone over age 2.

-- Sunday school teachers and child care providers will be required to be vaccinated and boosted.
+- Sunday school teachers and child care providers will be required to be vaccinated.

 - We continue to ask everyone to follow current CDC guidelines for Elkhart County.
 This includes:

 - Stay up to date on vaccination, including recommended booster doses.

 - Avoid contact with people who have suspected or confirmed COVID-19.